masoud-maghsoudi/ansible-role-zabbix-server-apache-mysql/README.md

 None.

+## Galaxy

+In order to install this role from ansible galaxy you can use command below:

+    ansible-galaxy role install masoud-maghsoudi.zabbix-server-apache-mysql

 ## Example Playbook

 It is recommended not to pass any variable to role, instead you can modify package versions in defaults/main.yml with respesct to [zabbix](https://www.zabbix.com/download) official website.

-    - hosts: new-servers
+    - hosts: all
+      gather_facts: true
       roles:
-         - zabbix-server-apache-mysql

-## Galaxy

-In order to install this role from ansible galaxy you could use command below:

-    ansible-galaxy role install masoud-maghsoudi.zabbix-server-apache-mysql
+         - masoud-maghsoudi.zabbix-server-apache-mysql

 ## License